ngen-brett/gitlab-ce/qa/README.md

 fix [page objects](qa/page/README.md).
 You should also trigger end-to-end tests using `package-and-qa` manual action, to test if everything works fine.

+If you have changed any assets, e.g., CSS selectors in `.vue` files, make sure your branch name starts with `qa-assets` or ends with `assets-qa`, and run `qa:gitlab:assets:compile` and let it complete before running `package-and-qa`.

 ## How can I use it?

 You can use GitLab QA to exercise tests on any live instance!
 For example, the